incline89451/data-ai-portfolio/README.md

 ## Overview

-This portfolio demonstrates my ability to design and deliver **end-to-end Data & AI systems** with a strong emphasis on **governance, trust, and business value**.
+This portfolio is to show the importance of **end-to-end Data & AI systems** with a strong emphasis on **governance, trust, and business value**.
 It is structured into **five phases**, each building on the previous one — starting from SQL exploration and progressing toward advanced AI governance.

 The work is based primarily on the **Lahman Baseball Database** (historical player, team, and salary data) and extended with synthetic/alternative datasets where needed.
 While the examples use sports data, the principles apply to **healthcare, finance, and other regulated industries** where trust and compliance are critical.

+The data set is small and all data is publicly available.

 ## Purpose